ibliskavka/bliskavka-com/source/_posts/amplify-ui-css-in-electron-boilerplate.md

   - React
 ---

 I recently discovered the [Electron React Boilerplate](https://electron-react-boilerplate.js.org/) project and wanted to use the [AWS Amplify Authenticator](https://docs.amplify.aws/ui/auth/authenticator/q/framework/react/).
-Lo and Behold: its ugly...
+Lo and Behold: it's ugly...

 <!-- more -->

 ![Missing Amplify Styles](missing-amplify-styles.png)

-I had used the typical `index.tsx` import and I could see the CSS output, but for some reason it did not work.
+I had used the typical `index.tsx` import and I could see the CSS output, but for some reason, it did not work.

 ```tsx
 // index.tsx